Using a smoking hot, sophisticated answer or exclamation will make jaws drop and heads turn!

 Master the Rhythm of German Conversation

 An elaborate word, even a mere synonym lets you explore more facets of German verbalism.
-You’ll get to know where best to place these new words—and this in turn encourages you to shape your speech correctly, control emphasis and practice those new things your mouth has to do—ausgesprochen gesagt! (pronounced said—well said!).
+You’ll get to know where best to place these new German words—and this in turn encourages you to shape your speech correctly, control emphasis and practice those new things your mouth has to do—ausgesprochen gesagt! (pronounced said—well said!).

 Not familiar with the pronunciation and rhythm of German yet?
 Check out some audio dramas!